-EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION I FDFC 281
+EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION I EDEC 281

 Focus will be on curriculum content and methods in the areas of physical activity and physical education, literacy and language, and social studies.
 Students will develop relevant and meaningful curriculum for young children with an emphasis on assessment and providing for the unique needs of each child.

-Fall/even-numbered years Prerequisite: EDEC 220/221 and EDEC 230/231 or Co-requisite.
+Prerequisite: EDEC 220/221 and EDEC 230/231 or Co-requisite